-The flag occupying the second from top

-position on the left column was known as the "Liberty Tree" Flag.
-It was included in a portrait of Commodore Esek Hopkins by background on which were thirteen eight-point stars in three rows of four / five / four stars.
+The flag occupying the second from top position on the left column was known as the "Liberty Tree" Flag.
+It was included in a portrait of Commodore Esek Hopkins by Thomas Hart.

-Thomas Hart.
 In 1776 Hopkins was commander of the fledgling "American Fleet".
 It is not known if this flag actually existed, or if the artist simply fabricated it himself.

 The third flag was designed by Benjamin Franklin and John Adams in 1778.
-It consisted of thirteen repeating (top to bottom) red, white and blue stripes.
-The canton sisted of a blue
+It consisted of thirteen repeating (top to bottom) red, white and blue stripes with a canton of a blue background on which were thirteen eight-point stars in three rows of four / five / four stars.